-• SR-11 and SR-115 (Caltrans-operated highways)
+SR-11 and SR-115 (Caltrans-operated highways)

-- McDonald Road east of SR-111 - Simpson Road along a portion of the project frontage - East Highline Canal Road (IID-owned access road)
+- McDonald Road east of SR-111Wiest Road - Simpson Road along a portion of the project frontage(east of Wiest Road) - East Highline Canal Road (IID-owned access road)

 At the time of final design for the project, and as a Condition of Approval of the project, the applicant will submit a final Haul Route Study that identifies what road improvements, in any, are requested by Department of Public Works and a cost estimate.
 The applicant would work with Department of Public Works to address the appropriate improvements and Applicant's responsibility for the cost of improvements, if required.
 The haul route study would include the following components: